teambit/bit/README.md

 bit import <username>.<scopename>/components/button
 ```
 You can now use the component in your new project:

 ```
 const component = require('./components/button');
 ```
-**Note that once shared to the [bitsrc registry](https://bitsrc.io), components and modules can also be installed with your native NPM/Yarn client**.

 ### Updating Components

-A component can be updated from any project using Bit.
-To update a component, simply change the code from inside your project's context.
+A component can be easily updated between projects by simply changing the code from inside your project's context,

-Then tag it again, and export it back to your scope as a new version of your component.
+tagging it again, and exporting it back to your scope as a new version of the component.

 1. Open the file you just imported.
 2. Make changes.